SerhiyPro/barbershop/README.md

 # barbershop
- Website for barbershop, built with flask, vue.js and docker.
+ Website for the barbershop, built with flask, vue.js and docker.

 ## Prerequisites
 Ensure you've got docker and docker-compose installed.